darshandzend/3D_print_minecraft/README.md

 4. `generate.py` generates y and z coordinates (corrosponding to x) with specified functions
 5. `generate.py` also sends the `screen` commands to the minecraft server

+# Useful resources and Tips
+* https://www.desmos.com/calculator to visualize a function in 2D
+* You can undo generated structure by setting `DEFAULT_SUBSTANCE` to 'air' and rerunning